Ernesto Bustamante: Public activities

 In April 2021, Bustamante was elected Member of the Parliament of Peru to serve for five years (2021-2026).
-In parliament, he served as the president of the Foreign Affairs Committee.
-He currently serves as a full member of the Foreign Affairs Committee, the Health & Population Committee, the Science, Technology & Innovation Committee, the Foreign Trade & Tourism Committee, and the Subcommittee on Constitutional Accusations..
+In parliament, he served as Chairman of the Foreign Affairs Committee.
+He currently serves as Vice-Chairman of the Consumer Affairs Committee, and is full member of the Foreign Affairs Committee, the Health & Population Committee, the Science, Technology & Innovation Committee, the Foreign Trade & Tourism Committee, the National Defense Committee, and the Subcommittee on Constitutional Accusations..
+During his tenure, he would join the Madrid Charter, an international alliance comprising right-wing and far-right individuals.